 We have entered into severance agreements with each of the NEOs in connection with his employment with us, which sets forth the terms and conditions of his specified payments and benefits in connection with a termination of employment in certain circumstances.
 In each case, the officer must sign and not revoke a release of claims in our favor in order to receive these payments and benefits.
 Our goal in providing these severance and change in control payments and benefits is to offer sufficient cash continuity protection such that the NEOs will focus their full time and attention on the requirements of the business rather than the potential implications of a qualifying employment termination or change in control for their respective positions.
 We prefer to have certainty regarding the potential severance amounts payable to the NEOs, rather than negotiating severance at the time that an NEO's employment terminates.
-We have also determined that accelerated vesting provisions with respect to outstanding equity awards in connection with a qualifying termination of employment in certain circumstances, rather than focusing on the potential implications of the termination of employment for them personally.
+We have also determined that accelerated vesting provisions with respect to outstanding equity awards in connection with a qualifying termination of employment in certain circumstances are appropriate because they encourage our NEOs to stay focused on the business in those circumstances, rather than focusing on the potential implications of the termination of employment for them personally.
 The material terms of the severance agreements we have entered into with our NEOs are summarized below.